-Policies Description LU 8.9 The City shall mitigate air quality impacts generated during construction activities by the following measures: Use of appropriate dust control measures, based on project size and latest BAAQMD guidance, shall be applied to all construction activities within San Mateo.
+Policy Description LU 8.9 The City shall mitigate air quality impacts generated during construction activities by the following measures: Use of appropriate dust control measures, based on project size and latest BAAQMD guidance, shall be applied to all construction activities within San Mateo.
 Applicants seeking demolition permits shall demonstrate compliance with applicable BAAQMD requirements involving lead paint and asbestos containing materials (ACM's) designed to mitigate exposure to lead paint and asbestos. • Utilization of construction emission control measures recommended by BAAQMD as appropriate for the specifics of the project (e.g., length of time construction and distance from sensitive receptors).
 This may include the utilization of low emission construction equipment, restrictions on the length of time of use of certain heavy-duty construction equipment, and utilization of methods to reduce emissions from construction equipment (alternative fuels, particulate matter traps and diesel particulate filters).
 LU 8.11 The City shall require that when new development that would be a source of TAC's is proposed near residences or sensitive receptors, either adequate buffer distances shall be provided (based on recommendations and requirements of CARB and BAAQMD), or filters or other equipment/solutions shall be provided to reduce the potential exposure to acceptable levels.
 When new residential or other sensitive receptors are proposed near existing sources of TAC's, either adequate buffer distances shall be provided (based on recommendations and requirements of the California Air Resources Control Board and BAAQMD), or filters or other equipment/solutions shall be provided to the source to reduce the potential exposure to acceptable levels.

 The Bay Area is considered a non-attainment area for ground-level O3 and PM2.5 under both the federal Clean Air Act and state Clean Air Act.
 The area is also considered nonattainment for PM10 under the state act, but not the federal act.
 The area has attained both state and federal ambient air quality standards for CO.
+As part of an effort to attain and maintain ambient air quality standards for O3 and PM10, BAAQMD has established thresholds of significance for these air pollutants and their precursors.
+These thresholds are for O3 precursor pollutants (ROG and NOx), PM10, and PM2.5, and apply to both construction period and operational period impacts.

-The nearest sensitive receptors are located 60 feet west of the project site, opposite South Claremont Street in an existing office and residential building at the northwest corner of the intersection of South Claremont Street and East 4th Avenue.
+The nearest sensitive receptors are located approximately 50 feet north of the project site at a single-family residence located along the west side of South Claremont Street.

-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact

-Wo ould the project:

-1) Conflict with or obstruct implementation of $\boxtimes$

-the applicable air quality plan?

-2) Result in a cumulatively considerable net $\boxtimes$

-increase of any criteria pollutant for which the

-project region is non-attainment under an

-applicable federal or state ambient air quality

-2) standard? $\nabla$

-3) Expose sensitive receptors to substantial $\bowtie$

-pollutant concentrations?

-4) Result in other emissions (such as those

-leading to odors) adversely affecting a

-substantial number of people?
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo ould the project: 1) Conflict with or obstruct implementation of the applicable air quality plan? $\boxtimes$ 2) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard?
+3) Expose sensitive receptors to substantial pollutant concentrations? $\boxtimes$ 4) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? $\boxtimes$